-In the solar power industry, the biggest concern voiced from customers is that solar power is tremendously expensive.
-How can you help your customers overcome this obstacle and realize that they will actually save money by switching to solar power?
+In the solar power industry, the biggest concern voiced by customers is that solar power is tremendously expensive.
+How can you help your customers overcome this obstacle and realize that they will save money by switching to solar power?
 Below are three things that you should discuss with your clients to help them realize solar power is, in fact, affordable.

 Everyone knows that switching from fossil fuels to solar power is better for the environment– even the government.
 Federal and state governments provide tax credits to encourage individuals and businesses to switch to greener power solutions.
 These tax credits can help to significantly alleviate the initial costs associated with installing a solar power system.